 Step 2 was to inform the community and key stakeholders of the findings to determine if these matched with community personal experiences and knowledge.
 This provided further context, history and information about the current use of the precinct.
-A preliminary consultation was undertaken titled Design Leederville in 2019.
-The schedule was as follows:
+A preliminary consultation was undertaken titled Design Leederville in 2019 and resulted in Outcomes of Design Leederville 2019 and the Opportunity and Constraints mapping.